WHY ATTEND?

 Missions and visions – tackling the social and commercial determinants of health

-Speaker from Tackling Root Causes Upstream of Unhealthy Urban Development (TRUUD)
+Impacts and insights from Tackling Root Causes Upstream of Unhealthy Urban Development (TRUUD)

 Peter Jones, University College London and the Healthy Low-carbon Transport Hub